The difference between WordPress.com and WordPress.org is probably one of the most common sources of confusion for the beginners.

-Check this detailed article for the finer points.
+Check out this detailed article for the finer points.

-Overall, you are quite limited on WordPress.com unless you pay for advanced features.
-However, hosting your site there makes it easier to get started and takes care of many things related to site maintenance and security.
+In overall, you are quite limited on WordPress.com unless you pay for advanced features.
+Hosting your site there makes it easier to get started and takes care of many things related to site maintenance and security.

-On the other hand, with a self-hosted WordPress site you have full control over every aspect of it from the get-go.
+On the other hand, with a self-hosted WordPress site, you have full control over every aspect of it from the get-go.
 That way, you can maximize the potential of your website.
-Of course, with control also comes responsibility.
-So, it’s up to you to educate yourself on how to properly run and maintain your website.
+With control also comes responsibility.
+It’s up to you to educate yourself on how to properly run and maintain your website.

-However, seeing as you are here, I would say you are already taking steps in the right direction.
-If we can help you any further, please don’t hesitate to let us know.
+Considering that you are on this website, I would say you are already taking the steps towards the right direction.
+If we can help you any further, please don’t hesitate to let us know!